YellowJacketLinux/LFS/tlive-lfs.md

     su - texlive

-If you have [sudo](https://www.linuxfromscratch.org/blfs/view/stable/postlfs/sudo.html) installed, then users in the `wheel` group can become the texlive user with the following command:
+If you have [sudo](https://www.linuxfromscratch.org/blfs/view/stable/postlfs/sudo.html) installed *with the default BLFS configuration*, then users in the `wheel` group can become the texlive user with the following command:

     sudo su - texlive

+That is my preferred method.

 Note that you only need to become the `texlive` user to administer the system.
 Usually that means once a month or so, installing updates.
 Or